Lightning-AI/pytorch-lightning/docs/source/metrics.rst

     ml_preds  = torch.tensor([[0.2, 0.8, 0.9], [0.5, 0.6, 0.1], [0.3, 0.1, 0.1]])
     ml_target = torch.tensor([[0, 1, 1], [1, 0, 0], [0, 0, 0]])

-In some rare cases, you might have inputs which appear to be (multi-dimensional) multi-class, but are actually binary/multi-label.
+In some rare cases, you might have inputs which appear to be (multi-dimensional) multi-class but are actually binary/multi-label.
 For example, if both predictions and targets are 1d binary tensors.
 Or it could be the other way around, you want to treat binary/multi-label inputs as 2-class (multi-dimensional) multi-class inputs.